abhijithnbalan/LaserRanging/readme.md

      *add execution timer as overlay to image*
  * CaptureFrame add_fps   ()                      :

-     *add maximum fps as overlay to imgae*
+     *add maximum fps as overlay to image*

  ***Public Variables***